srivatsav1998/Attendance-tracker/README.md

 # Slac
-A website for slac community.
+A website for Slac Community.

 ## Prerequisites
-PHPMyAdmin
+* PHPMyAdmin

 ## Procedure
 There is no big procedure to get your hands on, just clone the repository and import the slac.sql file into the phpmyadmin to create a database in your sql.